Moonshooters/slate/source/includes/_audiences.md

       "email":"kurdt@scripted.com",
       "confidence":1994,
       "state":"high"
+    },
+    "domain": {
+      "domain":"scripted.com"
     }
   },
   etc...
   ],
   "next_page":3,
-  "total_pages":3
+  "total_pages":3,
+  "status":"Succeeded."
   }
 ```

 This endpoint delivers the prospects in our database based on websites or industries and titles.
 The response includes `total` which is the number of results delivered to the page and the credits consumed for the query as well as the pagination keys `next_page` and `total_pages`.
+A `status` message will alert you of any 202 status responses which require background processing.

 The results are sorted by title, so complete profiles are first, and then by confidence score.
+When your request doesn't yield any titles in the database, the API returns a 202 status and triggers a background process to search the internet.
+Run your request again in a minute to get the results.

 ### HTTP Request